alxndr42/co2-sensor/README.md

 > Operate the SCD4x in the operation mode later used in normal sensor operation (periodic measurement, low power periodic measurement or single shot) for > 3 minutes in an environment with homogenous and constant CO2 concentration.

 The FRC functionality can be disabled by setting the variable `frc` to `disabled`.

-## Monitoring

-Prometheus metrics should be available at http://co2sensor/metrics (or your custom device name).

-The folder `grafana` contains example Grafana dashboards, compatible with the included `config.yaml`.